Case Study (6)- Megaloblastic anemia

 Answers:

-• This patient has severe macrocytic anemia and neurological signs due to vitamin B12 deficiency.
+• This patient has severe macrocytic anemia and neurological signs due to vitamin B12 deficiency.- There is a family history of thyroid disease.
+This can cause macrocytic anemia but not to this degree, and hypothyroidism would not explain the other features.

 - As in this patient, profound vitamin B12 deficiency also causes peripheral neuropathy and subacute degeneration of the posterior columns and pyramidal tracts in the spinal cord.